FDA Listing Inc.

 FDA Homeopathic Registration Requirements & Steps

+FDA homeopathic registration is a crucial step for establishments involved in the manufacturing, preparing, or processing of homeopathic drugs sold in the U.S. The registration process also requires listing homeopathic products with the FDA and ensuring adherence to FDA standards, which are similar to those for OTC drugs.
 The registered establishment must renew its registration annually before the end of every year.
 Likewise, the OTC listing must be renewed (re-certified) between October 1st and December 31st.
 The registration process for Homeopathic OTC involves the following four steps:

 Homeopathic registration may be different in different parts of the world.
 For example, to register a homeopathic drug in the EU, a detailed dossier with quality, safety, and efficacy data, including labeling information, must be submitted to the relevant authority or the EMA, reviewed, and marketing authorization obtained.